 As a volunteer foster parent for many litters of kittens, I have gone through more than my fair share of cat and kitten toys.
 Aside from the invisible kitty gnome that must have a huge stockpile of cat toys under her bridge (couch) somewhere, I like to send a newly adopted kitten off with their favorites to play with in their new home.
 That habit can be costly!
 And even my adult cats just so love getting a new toy, even if it is identical to one they already have – it just smells new, and they know it and find it oh-so-exciting!
 So over the years I’ve figured out many free or almost free DIY cat toys to supplement the fancier ones I buy at pet supply stores.
 I also have tons of them, so I can rotate “new” ones in each week, and put a bunch away for a month or so.
-Here’s a list, and if you have creative ideas for more, let me know at jennifer @ adoptapet.com and I’ll update this list after I hear from a few of you!
+Here’s a list of creative ideas to inspire you!

 - empty cardboard boxes (you can cut holes out for more fun, or use soda boxes)

 - pipe cleaners (fun to twist into different shapes)*

 - bendy straws with the bendy ends cut into boomerangs*